sinzlab/datajoint-link/docs/entity_states.md

 * Unshared: This is the default state that entities start in.
 * Activated: The entity is in the process of being pulled/deleted to/from the local side.
 It is only present in the source side of the link.
 * Received: The entity is in the process of being pulled/deleted to/from the local side.
 It is present in both sides of the link.
-* Pulled: The entity has been copied from the source to the local side.
+* Shared: The entity has been copied from the source to the local side.
 * Tainted: The entity was flagged by the source side indicating to the local side to delete it.
 * Deprecated: The entity was flagged by the source side and subsequently deleted by the local side.